janko/rodauth-rails/README.md

 separate table, and creates a foreign key on the accounts table, which ensures only a valid status value will be persisted.

-This doesn't work well when the database is restored from the schema file, in which case the account statuses table will be empty.
-This happens in tests by default, but it's also common in development, since older migrations often stop working and restoring from the schema file is the only way to get the database set up.
+Unfortunately, this doesn't work when the database is restored from the schema file, in which case the account statuses table will be empty.
+This happens in tests by default, but it's also commonly done in development.

-To avoid these problems, rodauth-rails modifies the setup to store account status text directly in the accounts table.
-If you're worried about invalid status values creeping in, you can use enums.
+To address this, rodauth-rails modifies the setup to store account status text directly in the accounts table.
+If you're worried about invalid status values creeping in, you may use enums instead.
 Alternatively, you can still go back to the setup recommended by Rodauth.

 ## Rails support